GST treatment of travel products

 Cancellation fees imposed for inbound and outbound tour packages

-Generally, cancellation fees are imposed to deter customers from backing out of their bookings or compensate the travel agency for the loss suffered as a result of cancellation.
+Cancellation fees serve as a deterrent or compensation, often imposed to prevent booking cancellations or cover losses suffered by the travel agency.
 In such situations, GST is not chargeable on the cancellation fees as there are no goods or services provided in return to the customers.

 FAQs